-Alison Dean, age 56, has served as a member of our Board since July 2018.
-In addition, Ms. Dean has served as a board member of Yeti Holding, Inc. a global retailer of outdoor products, since October 2020.
+Alison Dean, age 57, has served as a member of our Board since July 2018.
+In addition, Ms. Dean has served as a board member of Salsify, a commerce management software company, since September 2021 and Yeti Holding, Inc. a global retailer of outdoor products, since October 2020.
 Ms. Dean formerly served as Executive Vice President, Chief Financial Officer, Treasurer and Principal Accounting Officer at iRobot, the leading global consumer robot company, from April 2013 to May 2020.
 Ms. Dean has more than 30 years of cumulative experience in corporate finance.
 Ms. Dean holds a B.A. in Business Economics from Brown University and an M.B.A. from Boston University.
-The Board believes Ms. Dean's extensive background in finance and operations gualifies her to serve on our Board.
+The Board believes Ms. Dean's extensive background in finance and operations qualifies her to serve on our Board.